-For some reason, many established email marketing tools offer ugly form builders that are a pain to customize, but iContact is the exception.
+Many established email marketing tools offer ugly form builders that are a pain to customize, but iContact is an exception.
 Its forms look pretty good out of the box with a few different theme options, and the editor is extremely easy to use.

-While Mailchimp offers both embedded forms and pop-up forms, for some reason that we’ve never been able to uncover, they have next to no styling options.
+While Mailchimp offers both embedded forms and pop-up forms, however, the platform has next to no styling options.

-Instead, most users end up using a plugin on WordPress (or whatever CMS they use), which comes with more hassle and a potential extra cost.
+Many Mailchimp users end up using a relatively more customizable Mailchimp form builder plugin on WordPress (or whatever CMS they use), which comes with more hassle, but for some users this option makes sense.

 Reporting and Analytics